rintojose583/test/README.md

-changed for conflict check
+changed for a check 123
+a
+123412also check if there is any conflict arrisesD asdalso check if there is any conflict arrisesD
-neeed to merge with new-branch form main branch also check if there is any conflict arrises
+7809mh check if there is any conflict arrisesD neeed asd merge withasd new-branch form mainasdasd branch